willzeng274/willzeng274/README.md

 ### Tools I know how to use

-Git, Linux, Chrome Extension API, Docker (note: minimal experience with docker-compose), CMake, Swagger UI, LaTeX
+Git, Linux, Chrome Extension API, Docker (minimal experience with docker-compose), CMake, Swagger UI, LaTeX, etc

 ### Cloud Services I've used